Working In Kenai

 Work-Life Balance in Kenai

-With short commutes, less traffic, and convenient services, Kenai offers workers the ability to enjoy life to the fullest without the pressures you’d experience in big cities.
+With short commutes, minimal traffic, and convenient services, Kenai offers the ability to enjoy life to the fullest without the pressures you’d experience in big cities.

 Working Remotely in Kenai

 Kenai has become a top destination in Alaska for remote workers.
-With lightning fast internet from GCI and Alaska Communications, workers are able to stay connected with their teams and headquarters around the world.
-Many local coffee shops and restaurants also offer wi-fi for those workers who prefer to work outside of the house.
+With lightning fast internet from GCI and Alaska Communications, you'll be able to stay connected with your team in headquarters around the world.
+Many local coffee shops and restaurants also offer wi-fi for those who prefer to work outside of the house.

-The time zone difference allows some workers to take advantage of later shifts offered by employers, or they can begin and end their days early to get an early start on personal, social and recreational activities.
+The time zone difference allows you to take advantage of later shifts or begin and end your days early to get a head start on personal, social, and recreational activities.

-Mobile connectivity in Kenai allows workers to easily use their mobile devices to stay on top of work requirements.
-For those living off the grid outside of city coverage, satellite internet residents may look to Viasat, Spit Spots, and AT&T through MiFi.
+Mobile connectivity in Kenai means you can easily stay on top of work requirements while on the move.
+For those living off-grid, outside of city coverage, satellite internet residents may look to Viasat, Spit Spots, and AT&T through MiFi.

 Summer Hours vs Winter Hours

-Alaska is known as the land of the midnight sun, and the people of Kenai play hard during the summer when there is a seemingly endless supply of sunlight from early morning to midnight.
-This makes it easy for people to live their lives to the fullest enjoying the beautiful summer weather and outdoor adventures.
+Alaska is known as the land of the midnight sun, and the people of Kenai play hard during the summer months when sunlight seems to be in endless supply.
+Long days makes it easy to live our lives to the fullest, enjoying the beautiful summer weather and outdoor adventures.

+Yet the sun doesn't just shine in the summer.
 Kenai experiences longer periods of sunlight during the winter than most other places in Alaska.
-With average sunrise around 9am and average sunset around 5pm, workers can still enjoy the benefits of sunlight during normal working hours in the winter.
+With average sunrise around 9am and average sunset around 5pm, you can still catch some rays, even in the winter.